 Go star gazing at the The Sydney Observatory.
-It's open on Valentine's Day for starry-eyed couples, with a package that includes canapes, wine and out-of-this-world views.
+In 2017 it opened on Valentine's Day for starry-eyed couples, offering a package that includes canapes, wine and out-of-this-world views.

 Have a staycation.
 It's a thing and even though you're not leaving the city, you will feel as though you're miles away from the 9-5 when you wake up surrounded by luxury.